buhrmi/buhrmi/README.md

   A talent scouting and content monetization platform.

 - **[Shitcoin Swap](https://github.com/buhrmi/shitcoinswap)**
-  The ultimate platform to capitalize on your delusions.
+  The perfect tool to capitalize on your delusions.

-### Open-Source Developer Tools
+### Open-Source Tools

 - **[Inertia X](https://github.com/buhrmi/inertiax)**<br>
   A drop-in replacement for Inertia's Svelte adapter, adding the `<Frame>` component.
 It makes it easy to create modals, sidebars, etc with Inertia.